MikeAxtell/ShortStack/README.md

 ## Counts.txt
 A tab-delimited text file giving the raw alignment counts for each locus in each separate sample.
 Only produced if there was more than one sRNA-seq file used to create alignments.
 This file is useful for downstream analyses, especially differential expression analysis.

+## autotrim_details.tsv
+If ShortStack trimmed the reads, details about the trim process are stored in this file.
+Input_reads and Output_reads tally the total number of reads in those two categories.
+Reads that were NOT output were either too short after trimming or no adapter was found ("Too_short_reads" and "No_adapter_reads", respectively).

 ## alignment_details.tsv
 A tab-delimited text file that gives details about small RNA-seq alignments as a function of mapping type, read length, and sample.
 This can be useful for plotting purposes and subsequent quality control of small RNA-seq data.
 It is only produced if alignments are performed.
 - *mapping_type*